sstocksieker/SURVEY_IR/README.md

 This repository presents the illustrations in the paper "A Comprehensive Survey on Imbalanced Regression: Definitions, Solutions, and Future Directions".
+The notebook used to obtain the results in the paper is made available and the protocol is explained below.

 ## Experimental Protocol